JasonDerulo1259/Sexeca-FreeVersion/README.md

 ## Installation
 (Currently Windows Exclusive)
-There are two methods of download,
+There are three methods of download,

+Download the unstable version by Clicking the button that says "Code" At the top of the page, and clicking download zip.

-Either Clone the repo using git:
+Clone the repo using git:
 ```
 $ git clone https://github.com/JasonDerulo1259/Sexeca-FreeVersion/releases
 ```